RAHUL14KUMAR/chatAss/README.md

 # CONNECTION ENDPOINTS
 **To connect with the socket server opwn the terminal**

+ # STEP FOR BACKEND CONNECTION
+ **To connect with the socket server opwn the terminal**

 **cd backend**

 **npm start**

 our socket server will run now